 AVXS-101 (onasemnogene abeparvovec, approved in the US as Zolgensma)

 is a gene therapy designed to address the genetic root cause of spinal muscular atrophy (SMA) by providing a functional copy of the human survival motor neuron (SMN) gene to halt disease progression through sustained SMN protein expression.
 The US Food and Drug Administration (FDA) approved the intravenous formulation of AVXS-101 as Zolgensma in May 2019 for the treatment of pediatric patients less than 2 years old who have SMA with biallelic mutations in the SMN1 gene.
-Regulatory reviews are underway in Europe, with a CHMP opinion anticipated in the first quarter of 2020, and in Japan, with a decision anticipated in the first half of 2020.
+In addition to the United States, Zolgensma is approved in Japan, Europe and Brazil.
 AVXS-101 is in ongoing clinical studies, including the global Phase III STR1VE clinical program (consisting of STR1VE-US, STR1VE-EU and STR1VE-AP) to evaluate the intravenous formulation of AVXS-101 in patients who have SMA type 1, and the multinational Phase III SPR1NT trial in presymptomatic patients who have SMA with two or three copies of the SMN2 gene.
 Additionally, AVXS-101 intrathecal administration is being studied in a Phase I/II STRONG trial in patients who have SMA type 2 and three copies of the SMN2 gene.
 The STRONG trial is currently on partial clinical hold based on findings in a small preclinical animal study, and the Company is working with the FDA to determine next steps to resume dosing.
-New data from trials were presented at 2019 congresses, including the American Academy of Neurology Annual Meeting.
+New data from trials were presented at 2020 congresses, including the Muscular Dystrophy Association and World Muscle Society Annual Congress.